JoshCroasdale/Capstone-Project-2024/README.md

  - matplotlib
  - seaborn
  - plotly express
+ - statsmodels
- - tensor
+ - tensorflow
  - keras
  - sweetviz
  - Hockey-Reference (player data)

 ### Special Thanks:
- * Thanks to Hockey reference for providing their NHL data for free use on their website
+ * Thanks to Hockey reference for providing their NHL data free of use on their website
  * The instructors and my fellow classmates at Brainstation

 ### About the Author: